 It is the policy of the Fox Tucson Theatre that audio, video and photographic recording is permitted at most performances, as long as it is for personal use and not for commercial gain, and the recording is made using personal electronic equipment, such as a smartphone or a small personal camera, and the recording is made discreetly from your seat.

 Flash photography is never permitted.
 It is distracting and often distracting to the performers as well as to other patrons.
 Professional gear–such as but not limited to photographic equipment with detachable lenses, video equipment with a stand or tripod, and audio equipment with a detached microphone–is not permitted.
 Persons making audio, video or photographic records of a performance whose activities disturb the enjoyment of the performance by other audience members may be asked to cease such activities or be subject to ejection.
 The theatre shall be the sole arbiter of what equipment and activities are permissible and not permissible under this policy, and the theatre reserves the right to amend this policy at any time, for any performance, for any reason, including a complete prohibition of such activities (often based on the wishes of the artist performing that evening).

 We’re always looking for new volunteers to join our team and help with office duties or ushering for our performances.
 Please email email@example.com or see our Join & Give page.

 We advertise our upcoming events in a variety of local publications and on local radio stations but the best way to stay in the loop about current and upcoming events is to sign up to receive weekly e-blast.

-You can also Like Us on Facebook and Follow Us on Twitter and Instagram.
-Then you’ll be in the perfect position to be the first to know about events (and special offers) happening at the Fox!
+You can also follow us on Facebook and Instagram.
+Then you’ll be in the perfect position to be the first to know about events (and special offers) happening at The Fox!